MalcWarren22/k8s-jenkins-lab/README.md

 A **production-style CI/CD pipeline** that builds, deploys, and safely rolls out an application to Kubernetes using **Jenkins, Docker, and k3d (k3s)** — all running locally on **WSL2**.

-This lab was intentionally designed to go **beyond “it works”** and instead focus on **real DevOps engineering practices**: secure configuration, rollout safety, failure handling, and operational debugging.
+This lab was intentionally designed to go **beyond "just setting it up”** and instead focus on **real DevOps engineering practices**: secure configuration, rollout safety, failure handling, and operational debugging.

 ---